itlackey/drifter/README.md

 * hubs/[name]/copy-local.sh - custom logic to copy local settings to staging
 * hubs/[name]/copy-remote.sh - custom logic to copy staged settings to local dir
 * .config - default settings for the hub.
-Overriden by `$DRIFTER_CONFIG/hubs/[name]/.config`
+Overridden by `$DRIFTER_CONFIG/remotes/[name]/.config`

-If these do not exist, drifter fallsback to the default scripts.
+If these do not exist, drifter falls back to the default scripts.

 ## Configuration